 - Review - Articles with reader-added ratings.
 Only displays in “Article Home” after the publication date.

-You can change or delete these article types to match your need and you can create as many articles types you want
+You can change or delete these article types to match your need and you can create more articles types as needed.

 In the menu, click on Admin Types.